tvalverde/fucktorial/README.md

 docker compose run --rm bot python src/main.py --execute
 ```

-This command will fill in the timesheet for the previous week.
-It's recommended to run this on a Monday.
+This command will fill in the timesheet for the 30 days prior to the execution date.
+You can run it periodically to catch up on any missed entries.

 ### Force New Login